 - Radiologic Technology (RT) and Magnetic Resonance Imaging (MRI)

-During the fall semester of their second year, eligible students may apply to the Carver College of Medicine Radiation Therapy (RTT) program.
+During the fall semester of their second year, students may be eligible to apply to a two-year track:

 See Radiation Sciences in the UI General Catalog for additional information.